nitinx/cloud-adoption-poc/README.md

 - `/option1/prototype_redshift.ipynb`: Jupyter notebook for locally prototyping code.

-#### Option 2 | Cloud Data Lake - Serverless
+### Option 2 | Cloud Data Lake - Serverless
 ![Process Flow](https://github.com/nitinx/de-cloud-adoption-poc/blob/master/images/option2.png)

-- Ingestion
-	- Data sourced from existing on-premise servers and staged on S3 via DataSync
-	- S3 event trigger enabled to invoke Lambda Function on upload of object
-	- Lifecycle rule enabled to archive objects every 1 day into S3 Glacier

-- Transformation
+- On-premise Integration
+  - AWS DataSync agent to be installed on-premise to transfer files to cloud via AWS Direct Connect.

-	- Lambda Function(s)
+- Storage
-		- Invoked on upload of source file
-		- For smaller datasets, transformation would be carried out within the function
-		- For larger datasets, Glue Transform job would be invoked for transformation
+  - Amazon S3 to host landing/staging area and the data lake.
+Lifecycle rules setup to transition (to S3 Glacier) and expire source feeds.

-	- Glue ETL(s)
+- Compute
-		- Transforms source data into partitioned parquet format.
-		- Invokes Glue Crawler job
+  - AWS Lambda function triggered on file arrival.
+Transformation of small datasets by Lambda, larger datasets by AWS Glue (leverages Apache Spark).
+Data transformed and stored in Parquet format.

 - Analytics
-	- Glue Crawler would update Data Catalogue for usage by Athena
+  - Glue Crawler would update Data Catalogue for usage by Athena.
-	- Downstream consumers would repoint to Athena end point for analytics
+  - Transformed data would be exposed via Amazon Athena for analytics.
+Supports standard SQL.
+Tableau connects natively.
+JDBC & ODBC drivers also available.
+  - Column-level access control can be provided by leveraging AWS Lake Formation.

+- Monitoring
+  - AWS Lambda in conjunction with Amazon CloudWatch used for monitoring.

-##### Pre-requisites
+#### Pre-requisites

 An Amazon Web Services [AWS] account with access to following services: